 Support Letter from school district

-If you are working for a school district, submit a Letter of Support from the principal to confirm their partnership with PLU to ensure that you can meet the student teaching requirements.
-If you are a paraeducator, a letter from your school’s human resources is preferred.
+If you are working for a school district, submit a Letter of Support from your school’s human resources to confirm their partnership with PLU to ensure that you can meet the student teaching requirements.